About the play

 Roughly $4 billion in box office can be traced to that table.
 None of the four knew it at the time.
 They were trying to keep their jobs — Toy Story had nearly been killed by Disney eight months earlier and they were still racing to finish it.
 The lunch was, for them, just a Tuesday.

 Bug, Fish, Monster, Robot. is a new play set inside that lunch.
 One room.
 Four men.
-Ninety minutes.
+Sixty minutes, one act, no intermission.
 The audience knows what comes next.
 They don't.

 The form

-A 90-minute one-act for the stage.
-A chamber piece in the tradition of Frost/Nixon, Amadeus, and Stereophonic — a small group of people in a single room, with the audience holding a future the characters cannot see.
+A 60-minute, one-act, no intermission.
+A chamber piece in the tradition of Matt & Ben, Amadeus, and The Shark Is Broken — a small group of people in a single room, with the audience holding a future the characters cannot see.

 Producible at any budget.
 The cast is four (with an optional fifth as a server or as off-stage voices).
 The set is one table, one diner, one summer afternoon.
 A 99-seat house in Los Angeles or an Off-Broadway run in New York would be the natural first home.